VineethReddy1997/VineethReddy1997/README.md

 - 🌱 I’m currently learning **Advanced Full Stack Data Science Bootcamp**

-- 🤝 I’m looking to Contribute **ML,DL,NlP and Cv projects for New Learners**
+- 🤝 I’m looking to Contribute **Python,Statistics,ML,DL,NlP,CV contents and Development End to End projects for New Learners**

 - 👨‍💻 All of my projects are available at [https://github.com/VineethReddy1997](https://github.com/VineethReddy1997)

-- 👨‍💻😎 Currently I am Working on Creating **Websites for Projects (Link will be Comming Soon.......)
+- 👨‍💻😎 Currently I am Working on Creating Websites forContent and  Projects (Link will be Comming Soon..)

 - 💬 Ask me about **Python, Machine Learning, Deep Learning and Nlp**